Wedding Receptions (click on highlighted links for song ideas)

 As your photographer finishes any additional photos of the bride and groom at the cake

 table, your MC will gather the single ladies on the dance floor.
-You will want to be
+You will want to be sure to

-counts the throw with you, 5-4-3-2-1.
-Following the catch, the photographer will want
+throw with you, 5-4-3-2-1.
+Following the catch, the photographer will want to get a special

-to get a special photo of the bride with the woman who caught the bouquet.
-If you
+photo of the bride with the woman who caught the bouquet.
+If you want an alternative to

-want an alternative to this tradition, please let us know.
-We will be happy to suggest
+this tradition, please let us know.
+We will be happy to suggest other options including a

-other options including a bouquet presentation or toss to married and single females
+bouquet presentation or toss to married and single females that will allow you to give away

-that will allow you to give away your bouquet and still create a unique and memorable
+your bouquet and still create a unique and memorable moment for you and your guests.

 Garter Removal/ Garter Toss

 Your MC will invite all of the single men to the dance floor.
-For the garter removal, the
+For the garter removal, the bride

-the countdown for the toss, 5-4-3-2-1.
-The gentleman who catches the garter will then
+the toss, 5-4-3-2-1.
+The gentleman who catches the garter will then be joined on the dance

-be joined on the dance floor with the woman who caught the bouquet.
-The bride and
+floor with the woman who caught the bouquet.
+The bride and groom will then join them for a

 Father/Daughter and Mother/Son Dance Songs